-- 9. If informal action does not succeed in resolving the situation, or would not be appropriate given the nature of the behaviour, the Fellow for Welfare and Harassment Advisors are available for support and advice to any student who feels that they are being harassed.
-Students can contact the Fellow for Welfare by e-mail. - 10.
-The Fellow for Welfare will refer the student to a staff member trained in dealing with harassment cases, normally a Harassment Advisor.
-This staff member will be available to support the student throughout the process, including if they decide to move to stage 3 and make a formal complaint, and will also provide support following the outcome of any formal complaint.
-The Fellow for Welfare will oversee all cases, and will advise and take action as appropriate.
+- 9. If informal action does not succeed in resolving the situation, or would not be appropriate given the nature of the behaviour, the Head of Student Wellbeing and College/University Harassment Advisors are available for support and advice.
+See the opening paragraphs for details of this support.

+Students should normally first contact the Head of Student Wellbeing, but may also contact a Harassment Advisor directly.
+The Head of Student Wellbeing will ensure appropriate support is provided at all stages. - 10.
+The Head of Student Wellbeing will normally encourage the student to speak to a trained harassment advisor.
+The harassment advisor will be available to support the student throughout the process, including if they decide to move to and make a formal complaint, and can also provide support following the outcome of any formal complaint.
 Actions taken will vary depending on the case.
-Actions taken by the trained staff member may include: - a) Giving advice on options for ways to proceed, and helping the student to make decisions on the action they want to take - b) Referring the student to appropriate support services (such as the Student Counselling Service and OUSU Student Advice Service).
+The Harassment Advisor can: - a) give advice on options for ways to proceed, and help the student to make decisions on the action they want to take b) refer the student to appropriate support services (such as the Student Counselling Service and Oxford SU Student Advice Service).